Angel-A15/AA-Multi-Summary-Gen/README.md

     * Office Number

 ## Description
+To have the application follow function correctly, the following was executed:

+  * Unit tests to reinsure proper functionality

+  * Terminal command line interface that revieves info input by the user and transfers to proper section to generate sections

+  * Jest and NPM install to run tests and invoke the application in the command line

+  * Simple psuedo code description to direct user through complex structure

 ## Installation
 This application will not be deployed, therefore the client will have to clone the repository in order to access the applications features.